 Winemaker Background, Credits and Methods

 Jeff has evolved into the Head Winemaker role, while Claudia, whose technical background is in organic chemistry got the team kicked off.
-Jeff's winemaking education, while including some formal education at UC Davis, independent study, and a lot of experimentation, has been largely the product of generous help and mentoring of other local winemakers we've met through the Viticultural Association of Santa Cruz Mountains, most notably, Scotty Salsbury of Spring Hollow Vineyard, Ed Muns of Muns Vineyard, Jeff Emery of Santa Cruz Mountain Winery, Marty Mathis of Kathryn Kennedy, Eric Baugher of Ridge Winery and John Schumacher of Hallcrest Winery.
-Len Lehmann of Portola Winery stepped up to help Jeff with advice on the issues he would have on the business startup.
+Jeff's winemaking education, while including some formal education at UC Davis, independent study, and a lot of experimentation, has been largely the product of generous help and mentoring of other local winemakers we've met through the Viticultural Association of Santa Cruz Mountains, most notably, Marty Mathis of Kathryn Kennedy, Eric Baugher of Ridge Winery and John Schumacher of Hallcrest Winery.
 Jeff also reads all of the books and industry publications he can get his hands on.
 His philosophy starts with soil health and ends with lots of personal time with each vine and its fruit.
 Meticulous management of the vine canopy allows all the flowers and grape clusters to receive sunlight to develop a moderate self-defense of the sun, which makes the grape skins maximize their anthocyanins and phenolics; which are the flavor precursors.
 We have evolved as we got feedback from people tasting our wine and have fine-tuned our harvest decisions for a level of ripeness that balances the sugars, acids and tannins appropriate for each varietal.
 Our practices in the winery reflect current research and what we've learned.
-We are devoted to natural small batch winemaking mantras of gentle crush/press and simply guiding of the juice to become wine with the least intervention possible.
+We are devoted to natural small batch winemaking mantras of native yeasts, patience, gentle crush/press and simply guiding of the juice to become wine with the least intervention possible.
 Here, we've found winemaking is art more than science and our wines show it.

 The Making of "the Griffin"